FormidableLabs/react-music/README.md

 The easiest way to get started is to clone this repo and run `npm start`.
 The demo song will be running at [http://localhost:3000](http://localhost:3000).
 You can open up the `/demo/index.js` file and edit your song there, using the API below as reference.

-That said, you can import the primitives yourself and run your own build setup, but be aware that hot reloading doesn't work, and runtime prop changes don't propogate yet.
+That said, you can import the primitives yourself and run your own build setup if you want.

-### Basic Concepts
+## Basic Concepts

 #### Song